NYC COVID-19 Testing Data

-- Total Tests Conducted means the number of tests administered through NYU's testing programs for students and employees at all of NYU's various New York City campus locations.
+- NYU-Administered Tests refers to tests administered to NYU employees and students through NYU's testing provider at all of NYU's state-designated campus locations.
 It does not include NYU School of Medicine / NYU Langone Health students or employees, nor does it include independently obtained and submitted tests.

-- The Percent Positive is developed by dividing the number of positive cases determined through NYU's testing by the number of tests administered by NYU.
+- The Percent Positive is developed by dividing the number of positive cases determined through NYU's testing providers by the number of tests administered by those testing providers.
 It does not incorporate positive tests submitted from independent testing.

 We recognize that COVID-19's effects have been disparate, and its impacts on poor communities and communities of color have been especially painful.
 In our response to the coronavius, NYU is committed to mitigating those impacts as well as ensuring no one in our community is ostracized, bullied, or mistreated due to ignorance about this disease.